-The Institut du cancer de Montréal (ICM) is proud to have contributed to the implementation of a 3D printing park in the CRCHUM’s Technological Innovation and Development Laboratory (TID Lab) through a $300,000 investment.
+The Montreal cancer Institute is proud to have contributed to the implementation of a 3D printing park in the CRCHUM’s Technological Innovation and Development Laboratory (TID Lab) through a $300,000 investment.

 “Thanks to a $300,000 grant from the Institute, matched by $300,000 from the Thoracic Surgery Research Foundation of Montreal, the TID Lab was able to acquire the latest technology in 3D printing.
 The high-tech 3D printers and scanners acquired through this grant are being used to develop prototypes of minimally invasive and endoscopic devices for the future of cancer treatment through patient’s natural orifices, without the need for painful surgery.
 This is the future of cancer therapeutics and the TID Laboratory in partnership with the ICM is leading the way!’’ – Dr. Moishe Liberman, Director – TID Lab